• Skip to primary navigation

 Instructions:

 1. Soak the poppy seeds in 1 cup warm water for 15 to 20 minutes.
 Drain (use a tea strainer, the seeds will stick to your fingers and generally annoy you) and grind to a smooth paste.
-Add water by the tsp while grinding if it gets too thick.
+Add water by the teaspoon while grinding if it gets too thick.

 2. Heat the oil in a pan and add the kalonji.
 Fry for about 2 mins.
 Then add the potatoes and cook for 5 mins, stirring frequently to avoid burning.
 Make sure that your flame is kept to medium.